Ramon Magsaysay: Legacy

 In 1957, the United States government issued a commemorative stamp in honor of Magsaysay; part of the Champion of Liberty series.

 Magsaysay's administration was considered as one of the cleanest and most corruption-free in modern Philippine history; his rule is often cited as the Philippines's "Golden Years."
-Trade and industry flourished, the Philippine military was at its prime, and the country gained international recognition in sports, culture, and foreign affairs.
+Trade and industry grew, and the country gained international recognition in sports, culture, and foreign affairs.
 The Philippines placed second on a ranking of Asia's clean and well-governed countries.

 His presidency is seen as people-centered, as government trust was high among the Filipino people, earning him the nickname "Champion of the Masses," and his sympathetic approach to the Hukbalahap rebellion was that the Huk rebels were not Communists; they were simple peasants who thought that rebellion was the only answer to their sufferings.
 He also gained nationwide support for his agrarian reforms for farmers and took action on government corruption that his administration inherited from prior administrations.